-I fully admit that I love having a pool.
+I fully admit that I love having a pool at my house.
 I use it regularly for fitness, I spend a lot of quality time in it with my kids, and there’s nothing better than throwing a good pool party for friends and family.
 For me the return on investment is all about quality of life.

 But with every pool comes great responsibility.
 There are a ton of safety, maintenance and design factors that need to be considered if you’re installing a pool at your home.
-Here are some important do’s and don’ts.
+Here are some important swimming pool do’s and don’ts to keep in mind.

 DO think about what you want out of the pool before you get started.
 Is it for exercise, play, entertaining, or just for the kids?
 This might determine shape, depth, and whether you want any special features.
 Keep in mind that accessories like diving boards require certain considerations like having to go deeper in one end, and there may be additional insurance issues.
 Think all of these things through before you start digging.